NCATSTranslator/Clinical-Data-Committee-Tracking-Voting/GetCreative()_DrugDiscoveryRepurposing_RarePulmonaryDisease/README.md

 1. What drugs are associated with Disease X in the real world or are known to treat Disease X?
 2. What genes are regulated by those drugs?
 3. What drugs regulate those genes in the same way?

+*Workflow Path: Option E

+1. What tissues are related to Disease X?
+2. What genes are expressed in those tissues?
+3. What drugs target those genes?